LOCATION TILLERY NC

 Extent: Small

-REMARKS: Tillery soils were formerly included with Tetotum soils.
-Tetotum soils were mapped as upland soils in the coastal plains and on stream terraces in the Piedmont, but now is restricted to the coastal plains.
+Tillery soils were formerly included with Tetotum soils.
+Tetotum soils were mapped as upland soils in the coastal plains and on stream terraces in the Piedmont, but now is restricted to the coastal plain.
+The 02/2026 revision changed formatting.
+No data was changed.

 Diagnostic horizons and features recognized in this pedon:

-Ochric epipedon--the zone from the surface of the soil to a depth of 25 centimeters, about 10 inches (A horizon)
+Ochric epipedon--the zone from 0 to 25 centimeters (10 inches) (A horizon)

-Redox depletions with chroma of 2 or less--the zone from 51 to 203 centimeters, about 20 to 80 inches (Bt2 through the C horizons)
+Redox depletions with chroma of 2 or less--the zone from 51 to 203 centimeters (20 to 80 inches) (Bt2 through the C horizons)

 ADDITIONAL DATA: Characterization data is available from the National Soil Survey Laboratory, Lincoln Nebraska; pedon numbers S04NC-123-001, S04NC105-001, S04NC-125-001, and S04NC-007-001.